Tathālokā Bhikkhunī: Early monastic life

-Studies & Influences
+Studies and influences

 Venerable Tathālokā, as one of the earliest women to receive full ordination in the revival of the Bhikkhuni Sangha, has conducted extensive research into Comparative Bhikkhuni Vinaya and World Bhikkhuni Sangha History.
 These were the subject of her graduate studies at Unmunsa in South Korea.

 Ven.
 Tathālokā has studied and trained with Indian, Korean, Thai, Sri Lankan and Burmese meditation teachers, including the Thai Forest Tradition of the most venerable Ajahn Mun Bhuridatta, and the Burmese Vipassana meditation masters Sayadaw U Pandita and Pa-Auk Sayadaw.
 Her practice and teaching are strongly influenced by the canonical Early Buddhist Suttas, together with the teachings and practices of Forest and Insight meditation traditions.

 She has studied in South Korea, Thailand and other countries, and has taught around the world.

 Founding of the Dhammadharini Community

 Venerable Tathālokā's mentor, Ajahn Maha Prasert of the Thai Forest Tradition, and many others encouraged her to open the first Theravada women's monastic residence in the Western United States.
 In 2005, with community support, she opened Dhammadharini Vihara in the Niles District of Fremont, California, United States, and served as Abbess.

 She was honored with the 2006 Outstanding Women in Buddhism award, at the United Nations in Bangkok, Thailand.
 Venerable Tathālokā Theri was also a presenter at the International Congress on Buddhist Women's Role in the Sangha, in Hamburg, Germany, August 2007.